A topic from the subject of Decomposition in Chemistry.

 • The rate of reaction is the measure of how quickly a reaction occurs.

-• The rate of a decomposition reaction is affected by several factors, including the concentration of the reactants, the temperature, and the presence of a catalyst.
+• The rate of a decomposition reaction is affected by several factors, including the concentration of the reactant, the temperature, the surface area of the reactant (if a solid), and the presence of a catalyst.

 Main Concepts

-Decomposition reactions are often endothermic, meaning that they require energy to occur.
+Decomposition reactions are often endothermic, meaning they require energy input to occur.
 The energy required to break the bonds in the reactant molecule is called the activation energy.
-The rate of a decomposition reaction is proportional to the exponential of the negative activation energy.
+The rate of a decomposition reaction is related to the activation energy; a higher activation energy results in a slower reaction rate.
+This relationship is often described by the Arrhenius equation.

-A catalyst is a substance that increases the rate of a reaction without being consumed in the reaction.
-Catalysts work by providing an alternative pathway for the reaction to occur, which lowers the activation energy.
+A catalyst is a substance that increases the rate of a reaction without being consumed itself.
+Catalysts achieve this by providing an alternative reaction pathway with a lower activation energy.

 Experiment: Decomposition and Rate of Reaction